The Devil Wears Prada

 Families can talk about...

-Families can talk about Andy's plan to use her assistant job as a route to becoming a journalist: How does she rationalize this choice?
-How does Andy learn to fit into the world of high fashion by wearing the right clothes, dieting, and becoming increasingly judgmental of others?
+Families can talk about Andi's plan to use her assistant job as a route to becoming a journalist: How does she rationalize this choice?
+How does Andi learn to fit into the world of high fashion by wearing the right clothes, dieting, and becoming increasingly judgmental of others?
 What messages does the movie send about the importance of physical appearances?